 DisneylandForward Details

 The DisneylandForward project is a general rethinking of what the Disneyland Resort will look like in the future.
 Disneyland is out of room.
-But rather than buy up more land or build a second resort elsewhere, Disneyland wants to use its existing land in new ways.
-And that means rezoning the entire resort area.
+But rather than buy more land or build a second resort elsewhere, Disneyland wants to use its existing land in new ways.
+And that means re-zoning the entire resort area.

-Under Disneyland’s current zoning and development agreements with the city, which were intended to continue until 2036, the Resort would be limited to what they could build.
+Under Disneyland’s previous zoning and development agreements with the city, which were intended to continue until 2036, the Resort would be limited to what they could build.
 Therefore, Disneyland wants everything (except for parking) re-zoned for general use, which could allow Disney to build attractions under or next to hotels and restaurants or merge shopping and entertainment districts.
 The new zoning and development agreement would extend until 2064.

 The DisneylandForward project encompasses the entire Disneyland Resort, including the parks, Downtown Disney, hotels, current Toy Story Lot, and a significant parcel of land behind the hotels on Harbor Blvd (as seen in this map shared by Disney).